American Civil Liberties Union of Arkansas (1 position)

 The American Civil Liberties Union of Arkansas is a private, nonprofit membership organization, founded in 1969 to preserve America’s original civic values enshrined in the Constitution and the Bill of Rights.
 The ACLU of Arkansas is an affiliate to the national ACLU, and both organizations challenge governmental action that poses a threat to the civil liberties or civil rights of a group of persons.
 These liberties include, among others, free speech, religious freedom, racial and ethnic justice, due process, privacy, LGBT rights, reproductive freedom, voting rights, and students’ rights.
 The ACLU works in the courts, legislatures, and communities to defend and preserve the individual rights and liberties guaranteed to every person in this country by the Constitution and laws of the United States.
-More information about the ACLU of Arkansas.

-An extern for the ACLU of Arkansas will: (1) assist with intake of requests for assistance; (2) conduct research and write issue papers; and (3) work with the Legal Director to address a variety of civil rights issues, both formally and informally.
+An extern for the ACLU of Arkansas will: (1) assist with intake of requests for assistance; (2) conduct research and write issue papers; and (3) work with the legal director to address a variety of civil rights issues, both formally and informally.
 During the legislative session, an extern also will have the opportunity to research proposed legislation and develop information to be used for legislative committee hearings.
 The ACLU of Arkansas will interview students recommended for an externship prior to final approval of the placement.

 Arkansas Children’s, Inc. (AC) is the only healthcare system in the state solely dedicated to caring for Arkansas’s 703,000 children.
 The private, non-profit organization includes two pediatric hospitals, a pediatric research institute and USDA nutrition center, a philanthropic foundation, a nursery alliance, statewide clinics, and many education and outreach programs — all focused on fulfilling a promise to define and deliver unprecedented child health.
 Arkansas Children’s Hospital (ACH) is a 336-bed, Magnet-recognized facility in Little Rock operating the state’s only Level I pediatric trauma center; the state’s only burn center; the state’s only Level IV neonatal intensive care unit; the state’s only pediatric intensive care unit; the state’s only pediatric surgery program with Level 1 verification from the American College of Surgeons (ACS); the state’s only magnetoencephalography (MEG) system for neurosurgical planning and cutting-edge research; and the state’s only nationally recognized pediatric transport program.
 Additionally, ACH is nationally ranked by U.S. News & World Report in four pediatric subspecialties (2020—2021): Cardiology & Heart Surgery, Nephrology, Pulmonology, and Urology.
 ACH is one of only five hospitals in the nation that have achieved Magnet Status, ACS Level 1 verification and a Beacon award from the American Association of Critical-Care Nurses.
 ACH is academically affiliated with the University of Arkansas for Medical Sciences (UAMS).
 The Department of Pediatrics of UAMS is physically located on the hospital’s campus.
 ACH staff consists of more than 505 physicians, 200 residents, and 4,400 support staff.